Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Results

 \subsection{1-D models}

-The planetary evolution at different disc radii is shown in Figure \ref{fig:evolution}.
-These evolutionary tracks suggest that the planet spends most its time with the lowest possible luminosity.
-When the planet's envelope-to-core mass ratio reaches 1, the envelope starts the run-away accretion.
-The luminosity will increase dramatically afterwards.
+To show the range of the planet mass and luminosity expected during the KH contraction in the core accretion model, we present the planet evolutionary tracks at different disc radii in Figure \ref{fig:evolution}.
+The planet spends most its time with the lowest possible luminosity.
+When the planet's envelope-to-core mass ratio reaches $\sim$1, the envelope starts the run-away accretion.
+The luminosity will increase dramatically afterwards, which is not shown in the figure.
 Thus, we define the run-away time as the time when the gas-to-core mass ratio reaches 1.
-With our nominal opacity with $a_{max}$= 1 mm, planetary cores with $\gtrsim$10 M$_{\oplus}$ can undergo run-away accretion within the disc's lifetime $\sim$3 Myrs.
+Using our nominal opacity with $a_{max}$= 1 mm dust, planetary cores with $\gtrsim$10 M$_{\oplus}$ can undergo run-away accretion within the disc's lifetime $\sim$3 Myrs.
 We have verified that, with a lower opacity (e.g. $a_{max}$=1 cm), the envelope's KH phase before the run-away accretion is accelerated and even lower mass planets can undergo run-away accretion before the disc dissipates.

 We notice that the evolutionary tracks in Figure \ref{fig:evolution} are almost identical no matter where the planet is .
 This is different from \cite{Piso2014,AliDib2020} which suggest that the KH contraction is faster at the outer disc and thus the critical core mass is lower at the outer disc.
 This difference is due to the different opacity laws adopted. \cite{Piso2014,AliDib2020} use ISM dust opacity which increases steeply with temperature.
-Then, for a planet at the outer cooler disc, the opacity is relatively low so that the planet can cool fast.
+Then, for a planet at the outer cooler disc, the opacity is relatively low so that the planet can cool faster.
 Our opacity has a shallow temperature dependence similar to the opacity adopted in \cite{Piso2015} where the derived critical core mass changes from 8 $M_{\oplus}$ at 20 au to 6 $M_{\oplus}$ at 100 au with the $a_{max}=$1 cm dust opacity.
 Since our opacity is slightly higher with $a_{max}$= 1 mm dust, our critical core mass is $\sim$10 $M_{\oplus}$.
+Our results are consistent with \cite{Lee2014, Chen2020}.

 The higher the core mass is, the higher luminosity the envelope has.
 Thus, based on the traditional core accretion model, it should be easier to detect planets with higher mass cores, but they can be short-lived before the run-away accretion.